spiralman/spiralman.github.com/_drafts/llisp-1.md

 Don't worry, though!
 Now that we have our trusty cons cell, things will get easier.
 In fact, you've already seen a taste of that: for our "shortcut" to `cons` two values, we just had to call `cons` twice and return the result.
+It almost looks like C.

-Next, when we move into the reader, we'll see how we can build something even more complicated without getting too lost in the weeds.
+Next, when we move on to the reader, we'll see how we can build something even more complicated without getting too lost in the weeds.